New Mexico Standard Residential Lease Agreement Template

 Disclosures and Forms

-- Lead-Based Paint – Required if the premises was built before 1978.
+- Lead-Based Paint – Required if the building was built before 1978.

-- Move-in Checklist – Not required but recommended to be given to the tenant to allow them to mark down any repairs needed currently on the property to enable the safety of their security deposit.
+- Move-in Checklist – Not required but recommended to be given to the tenant to allow them to mark down any repairs currently needed on the property.